cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac_cdo/index.rst

 The CDO scheme is based on a set of exact operators that allow you to switch from one location to another on the primal and dual mesh.

-Figure :numref:`fig:projectionCDO` summarized the different projection between control volumes in CDO.
+Figure :numref:`projectionCDO` summarized the different projection between control volumes in CDO.
 It is useful to keep it in mind when one want to discretised an equation on a specific control volume.

+.. _projectionCDO:
 .. figure:: ./FIGURES/CDO.png
-  :name: fig:projectionCDO
    :width: 800
    :align: center
-  :alt: Projection scheme using CDO approach

-   Paths between primal and dual mesh entities and corresponding operators
+   Paths between primal and dual mesh entities and corresponding operators.

 Operators can be classified into 2 types: